filterpaper/qmk_userspace/readme.md

 # Summary
 This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
 It is setup as a self-contained folder that avoids placing `keymap.c` source files deep inside QMK's sub-directories.
 All customisation required to build firmwares are configured within this space in the following manner:

-* Store [QMK Configurator](https://config.qmk.fm/#/) exported layouts or wrapper based macro key map in JSON format.
+* Store [QMK Configurator](https://config.qmk.fm/#/) exported layouts or wrapper macro keymap in JSON format.
-* Create `rules.mk`, `config.h` and shared source codes in this folder, with `#ifdef` preprocessors for unique keyboard or feature specific functions.
+* Use `rules.mk`, `config.h` and shared source codes in this folder.
-* Run `qmk flash` on JSON layout files to build a custom firmware for each board.
+* Build QMK firmware using JSON files instead of `keymap.c`.
 * See my [standalone userspace](https://filterpaper.github.io/qmk/userspace) guide for more details.

 ## Setup
-Clone the QMK firmware, followed by this repository into `users/filterpaper`:
+Forking the QMK repo can be avoided in this manner: clone the QMK firmware, followed by this repository into `users/filterpaper`:
 ```sh
 git clone https://github.com/qmk/qmk_firmware qmk_firmware
 git clone https://github.com/filterpaper/qmk_userspace qmk_firmware/users/filterpaper
 ```
+Git updates within `users/filterpaper` will be independent from QMK.

 # Supported Keyboards